mjharriso/MIDAS/README.md

                         .interfaces[(t),s,y,x]                        <---  Interfaces reside on a static grid but vary in time in the vertical
                         .[tracers]                                    <--- Generic tracers

-In summary, the current definition of the ocean "state" is limited and we only have generic variables.
-However, experience indicates that it is easy to extend class attributes.

 An object can be initialized using a set of pre-defined methods triggered by input parameters.
-These parameters are defined by the INPUT(and OVERRIDE) files or through Python arguments, e.g.:
+These parameters are provided by
+INPUT(and OVERRIDE) files or through Python arguments, e.g.:

-sgrid=supergrid(path=None,lon=None,lat=None,rotate_sp=False,tripolar_n=False)
+sgrid=supergrid(path=None,lon=None,lat=None,rotate_sp=False,tripolar_n=False,cyclic_x=False)
 grid=sgrid.mom6_grid

 A MOM6 state is instantiated at runtime using F95 APIs.
-In Python, we will call the same APIs but through a different interface
+In Python, run interactively or potentially at runtime, we will reference the same APIs but through a different interface, likely involving a mediator F90 layer in order to pass contiguous address spaces of native float,double,string or logical arrays.
+Currently, we can only instantiate a state through an external file.
+The file can be a regular path or OpenDAP or Python-NetCDF aggregation virtual file:

 S=MOM6_state(path=None,grid=grid,fields=[None],...)

 A newer option could be:

 S=MOM6_state(npes=1,task_names=['ocean','sea_ice','icebergs','land_ice'],pe_list=[None],...)